grpc/proposal/A51-custom-backend-metrics.md

 Also, we want to avoid the complexity of introducing some kind of negotiation for the client to tell the backend that it wants this data.

-Note that reporting utilization metrics per-query is only useful in high QPS systems.
+Note that reporting utilization metrics per-request is only useful in high QPS systems.
 In such systems, the application that measures utilization data should consider sampling the data to avoid performance degradation due to high rates of syscalls.